Skip to content

 export OPENAI_MODEL="your-gpt4-deployment"

-No AI Key?
-No Problem
+No AI key

-The Financial Co-Pilot automatically falls back to high-quality simulated responses that demonstrate all the privacy-preserving patterns without requiring an API key.
+The Financial Co-Pilot automatically falls back to simulated responses that demonstrate all the privacy-preserving patterns without requiring an API key.

-Understanding the Output
+Understanding the output

 Creating SD-JWT credential...